Is PayPal Good for Small Businesses? Pros & Cons

 As an aggregate payment processor, PayPal is incompatible with high-risk businesses of any kind.
 Likewise, PayPal Zettle does not support age verification tools, making it incompatible for businesses selling age-restricted products.
 It also has limited integration features, meaning you can’t really upgrade or expand Zettle’s features.

 If you need an online payment processor that’s compatible with high-risk businesses, consider Payment Cloud.
 It supports medium- and high-risk merchant accounts, and unlike PayPal, it is highly praised for its customer support and has only a few complaints of frozen funds.
-For a POS system that’s compatible with high-risk businesses, consider Lightspeed or Vend.
+For a POS system that’s compatible with high-risk businesses such as CBD retailers, consider KORONA POS.

 PayPal has installed the most updated security measures in place; however, business account owners will need to know how to identify the latest and most common scam strategies.
 More information about this is available and always updated on the PayPal website.